Embedded-BDI/embedded-bdi.github.io/pages/mydoc/unit_tests.md

 All Embedded-BDI library classes have corresponding unit tests, available in the `tests/` folder.

 To compile the test executable, run `make tests`.
 The resulting executable file will be available at `build/unittest.out`.
-Alternatively, you can use the `UnitTests.launch` launcher file in Eclipse CDT to both build and run the testing routine.
+Alternatively, you can use the `UnitTests.launch` launcher file in Eclipse CDT to build and run the testing routine.

 <p>
   <button class="btn btn-primary" type="button" data-toggle="collapse" data-target="#collapsePropositionUTest" aria-expanded="false" aria-controls="collapsePropositionUTest">